KooiInc/JQx/README.md

 ## Install/Import/Initialize

 ### NPM
-You can install this module using npm
+You can install this module using npm.
+To create a HTML tree (DOM Object) server side you need a library like [jsdom](https://github.com/jsdom/jsdom).
 ```
 npm i jqlmodule
 ```